HMAS Ballarat (FFH 155): Design and construction

 As designed, the main armament for the frigate is a 5-inch 54 calibre Mark 45 gun, supplemented by an eight-cell Mark 41 vertical launch system (for RIM-7 Sea Sparrow or RIM-162 Evolved Sea Sparrow missiles), two 12.7 mm machine guns, and two Mark 32 triple torpedo tube sets (initially firing Mark 46 torpedoes, but later upgraded to use the MU90 Impact torpedo).
-They were also designed for but not with a close-in weapons system (two Mini Typhoons fitted when required from 2005 onwards), two quad-canister Harpoon anti-ship missile launchers (which were installed across the RAN vessels from 2005 onwards), and a second Mark 41 launcher (which has not been added).
-The Australian Anzacs use a Sikorsky S-70B-2 Seahawk helicopter; plans to replace them with Kaman SH-2G Super Seasprites were cancelled in 2008 due to ongoing problems.
+They were also designed for but not with a Mark 15 Phalanx close-in weapons system (two Mini Typhoons fitted when required from 2005 onwards).
+Two quad-canister Harpoon anti-ship missile launchers (which were installed across the RAN vessels from 2005 onwards) were previously fitted, but were replaced by two quad-canister Naval Strike Missile launchers in 2025.
+A second 8-cell Mark 41 VLS was also fitted for but not with.
+The Australian Anzacs used a single Sikorsky S-70B-2 Seahawk helicopter; plans to replace them with Kaman SH-2G Super Seasprites were cancelled in 2008 due to ongoing problems.
+Instead, the S-70B-2 was replaced with the Sikorsky MH-60R Seahawk by late 2017.

 Ballarat was laid down at Williamstown, Victoria on 4 August 2000.
 The ship was assembled from six hull modules and six superstructure modules; the superstructure modules were fabricated in Whangarei, New Zealand, and hull modules were built at both Williamstown and Newcastle, New South Wales, with final integration at Williamstown.
 She was launched on 25 May 2002, and commissioned into the RAN on 26 June 2004.
 She was the eighth ship of the class to be constructed, and the sixth to enter service in the Royal Australian Navy.
 The motto and badge of HMAS Ballarat are references to the events of the Eureka Stockade, which occurred at Ballarat in 1854.